 Vehicle Accidents

-construction worker holds up injury
+Construction worker holds up injury

 Accidents involving motor vehicles and pedestrians are not uncommon on road construction sites.
 Sometimes, workers are victims of these accidents, especially during rush hours.
 For construction workers, the following are the most common causes of injuries: